redfux/lanyon/_posts/2013-09-12-cpi_disk_speed.md

 ---
 layout: post
-Title: CPI Disk IOPS-Test
+title: CPI Disk IOPS-Test
-Date: 2013-9-12 10:20
+tate: 2013-9-12 10:20
-Tags: prime,cisco,knowledge,links
+dags: prime,cisco,knowledge,links
 ---

 To check the disk IO speed you will have to access the underlying shell.